ltreesitter

 (function_name) @the-function-name)

-(#is_doc_comment? @the-comment)
+(#is-doc-comment? @the-comment)

 )]]